 Most people would agree that a diverse team is more likely to succeed than a homogenous one.
 But why would this be true?
 Isn't it counterintuitive to expect dissimilar individuals to perform with a single-minded purpose?
 Wouldn't a team of employees with comparable professional experiences and similar personalities function more smoothly?

 In fact, of all the ways to foster progress in the workplace, project diversity can be one of the most effective.
 A team works best not when its members are identical, but when they are compatible, complementary and able to cooperate.

-In striving for team diversity, most people envision a group of individuals who represent a blend of races, ethnicities or cultural backgrounds.
+Most people think of a diverse team as one that blends races, ethnicities or cultural backgrounds.
 Though important, this is just one approach to creating an eclectic team.
 Managers can build the best teams by seeking diversity in several areas.